-Dr. Khanna continued his work at the National Cancer Institute as the Head of Pediatric Oncology Branch’s Tumor and Metastasis Biology Section, and Director of the Center for Cancer Research, Comparative Oncology Program.
+Dr. Khanna continued his work at the National Cancer Institute as the Head of the Pediatric Oncology Branch’s Tumor and Metastasis Biology Section and Director of the Center for Cancer Research, Comparative Oncology Program.
 In 2011, Dr. Khanna was granted full tenure and promoted to the position of Senior Investigator at the National Cancer Institute.
 His research interests and responsibilities focused on the problem of cancer metastasis and the development of new options to treat patients with metastasis.
 In 2013, Dr. Khanna transitioned his work at National Cancer Institute to that of a Strategy and Research Consultant with the Center of Cancer Research.
 He has over 100 publications in the area of cancer biology and therapy.

 Dr. Khanna is the immediate past-president of the American College of Veterinary Internal Medicine in Oncology, the chair of the Children’s Oncology Group Bone Biology Subcommittee, and the Director of the SARC (Sarcoma Alliance for Research through Collaboration) Developmental Therapeutics Committee.
 Dr. Khanna is a founding member of the Canine Comparative Oncology and Genomics Consortium.
-Dr. Khanna is a two-time recipient of the NCI Distinguished Mentor Award and was the 2010 recipient of the NCI award for outstanding Research.
+Dr. Khanna is a two-time recipient of the NCI Distinguished Mentor Award and was the 2010 recipient of the NCI Award for Outstanding Research.